aftab-hub/Google_OAuthentication/README.md

 ### .
 Configure environment variables

-Create a `.env` file inside the `Backend` folder and add the following variables:
+Create a `.env` file inside the `Frontend` folder and add the following variables:

 ```env
 VITE_GOOGLE_CLIENT_ID="your_google_client_id"